alex17ryan/NezukoCS/README.md

 - ### Allocate memory

   To allocate memory, use the **_allocate_** function.\
-   It takes an _integer_ size of the memory to allocate and returns a _pointer_ to the allocated memory.
+   It takes an _integer_ as a size for the memory to allocate and returns a _pointer_ to the allocated memory.

   ```c
     int* ptr = allocate(sizeof(int));